alfiecg24/Achilles/docs/Write-ups/checkm8Writeup.md

 * Trigger a USB reset so that `usb_quiesce()` is called and these requests are leaked.
 * Be left with a perfect hole that is of size `0x800` as DFU re-enters and allocates a new IO buffer.

+We first need to figure out at which address the IO requests will be allocated from, before figuring out how many are needed to reach the base of the IO buffer.

 At this point, we will have the hole for our next IO buffer to be allocated upon re-entry from DFU in the next stage.
 Without this stage, the IO buffer would be allocated in the same place as before and the use-after-free would be inexpoloitable.

 ## Triggering the use-after-free